pimoens/synthweetix-trades/README.md

 ### Data collection

+#### Trades

 Concerning data collection, all data is queried from TheGraph API ([Synthethix Exchanges subgraph](https://thegraph.com/explorer/subgraph/synthetixio-team/synthetix-exchanges)) using the [gql](https://pypi.org/project/gql/).
 The query details can be found in the source code.

+#### Cross-asset Swaps on Curve

+For Cross-asset Swaps on Curve, the data is collected from TheGraph API ([Blocklytics Curve subgraph](https://thegraph.com/explorer/subgraph/blocklytics/curve)).
+The prices are converted to USD using [cryptocompare](https://pypi.org/project/cryptocompare/).

 ### Twitter bot